Star of Danger: Plot summary

 Wade Montray is predictably angry and forbids his son's return to the city.
 His commander tells him they've heard from the Darkovan council, and they're offended by his action, as if they are unfit company for his son.
 The Altons invited Larry to spend the summer at Armida, and Terran command recommends that Wade agree in the interest of diplomatic relations.

 Larry begins to feel more comfortable with the local customs after a couple of weeks at Armida.
 Kennard, Larry, Lord Alton and their guardsmen are out riding when they encounter a forest fire.
 Larry joins the others to fight the fire, but it turns out to be a diversion set by raiding bandits who have attacked a nearby village.
 Valdir's men track the bandits to a canyon, where Larry is taken prisoner during a fight.
-The bandits believe him to be Kennard Alton.In an attempt to gain information, they drug him with kirian.
+The bandits believe him to be Kennard Alton.
+In an attempt to gain information, they drug him with kirian.

 The real Kennard Alton rescues Larry and they escape into the mountains.
 In the course of their escape, the two boys learn much about each other's cultures, and realize that each has benefits and drawbacks.
 Larry's latent telepathic abilities emerge under the stress of the journey.
-They encounter Trailmen, banshee-birds and a chieri.
-The chieri reveals to Kennard that the Darkovans are of Terran origin and returns them, by teleportation, to the spaceport.
+They encounter Trailmen, banshee-birds and a chieri, who reveals to Kennard that the Darkovans are of Terran origin and returns them, by teleportation, to the spaceport.

 Kennard tells his father that he wishes to leave Darkover to attend school.
 Larry decides to remain on Darkover, living with the Altons.
 Under pressure from Valdir Alton, Wade Montray tells Larry that his mother was a daughter of Aldaran, and one of the Comyn.